900 Series: Facilities & Sites

 Legal Reference (Code of Iowa): §§ 280.3, .14; 297

-Facilities and sites considered for purchase or construction by the board or currently owned by the school district and used for the education program must meet, or upon improvement be able to meet, the specifications set by the board.
+Buildings and sites considered for purchase or construction by the board or currently owned by the district and used for the education program must meet, or upon improvement be able to meet, the specifications set by the board.

 It is the responsibility of the superintendent [or designee] to make a recommendation to the board regarding the specifications of buildings and sites.